Physical Training At Malpy Gaj

 Eventually a welfare officer was assigned to dealing with the fall-out of this and ended up having a full time job managing the issues created!

-Sosabowski also passed a law that no soldier could marry until he had passed an English examine as it was clear many wishing to get married knew not a word of each others language.
+Sosabowski also passed a law that no soldier could marry until he had passed an English exam as it was clear many wishing to get married knew not a word of each others language.